Lightstreamer/Lightstreamer-kafka-connector/README.md

    - update the parameter `request_reply_port` with the listening TCP port

 > [!NOTE]
-> As the `id` attribute must be unique across all the Adapter Sets deployed in the same Lighstreamer instance, make sure there is no conflict with any previously installed adapters (for example, the factory adapters.xml file included in the _Kafka Connector_ bundle)
+> As the `id` attribute must be unique across all the Adapter Sets deployed in the same Lighstreamer instance, make sure there is no conflict with any previously installed adapters (for example, the factory adapters.xml file included in the _Kafka Connector_ package)

 Finally, check that the Lightstreamer layout looks like the following: